offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 Algorithms/Sequence HMM/Most Probable Hidden Path/Viterbi Non-emitting States Algorithm_TOPIC
 ```

 **WHAT**: An HMM uses probabilities to model a machine which transitions through hidden states and possibly emits a symbol after each transition (non-emitting hidden states don't emit a symbol).
-Empirical learning derives and HMM's hidden state transition probabilities and symbol emission probabilities by observing the machine that HMM models.
+Empirical learning derives an HMM's hidden state transition probabilities and symbol emission probabilities by observing the machine that HMM models.

 **WHY**: Observations are one way to derive probabilities for an HMM.